Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 After the half-life expires your body then starts to feel the withdrawal from them.
 Withdrawal symptoms of most of these medications are as follows:

-Dizziness, drowsiness, constipation, insomnia, liver problems, sexual problems, cognitive impairment, lack of motor coordination, constipation, nausea, weakness, confusion, hallucinations, amnesia, depression, dry mouth, tardive dyskinesia (delayed movement of muscles), tardive akathisia (Internal tension and anxiety).
+Dizziness, drowsiness, constipation, insomnia, liver problems, sexual problems, cognitive impairment, lack of motor coordination, constipation, nausea, weakness, confusion, hallucinations, amnesia, depression, dry mouth, tardive dyskinesia (delayed movement of muscles), tardive akathisia (internal tension and anxiety).

 When the half-life of a medication expires, you start to experience withdrawal symptoms.
 Because they are so unpleasant you will be motivated consciously and even unconsciously to taking more of them.
+So if you are taking say Ambian to go to sleep, it only has a 2.5 hour half life before you go into withdrawal.

 Another issue with them is that these medications actually get you stuck in your mind.
 This actually works against what can help you in relaxing and getting to sleep naturally.
 This issue may not be well understood.

 In understanding how to get someone back to natural sleep you have to look at their life and their issues as a big ball of yarn that needs to be unraveled.
 When a person has problems sleeping and they are taking medications for it, part of the unraveling process is recognizing that a person probably had problems long before they started taking medications.
 So in understanding the challenges of getting the restful sleep you need you have to unravel what symptoms are caused by the drug and what symptoms they were dealing with before taking the drug.
 The problems created by the medication may exacerbate problems that started long before they took the drugs.
+And now that they are taking medications you have the issues of the medications combined with the issues they had before taking the medications.

 That is why it’s very deceptive when taking them.
 Say the medications create anxiety.
 But the person had anxiety long before taking the medications.
 When you tell them that the medications create anxiety they think that it’s not much different than the anxiety they always had.
 Same thing with any other symptoms.
 So in that sense, the symptoms that a person gets from taking medications are “masked” from the person taking them.